A Book of Bees and How to Keep Them by Sue Hubbell

 Southeast Asia in the Age of Commerce, 1450–1680: Vol. I, The Lands below the Winds by Anthony Reid

-The Spanish Armada by Colin Martin, by Geoffrey Parker
+The Spanish Armada by Colin Martin and Geoffrey Parker

 The Armada by Garrett Mattingly